forge42dev/remix-hook-form/README.md

 **Additional options**
 - `submitHandlers`: an object containing two properties:
   - `onValid`: can be passed into the function to override the default behavior of the `handleSubmit` success case provided by the hook.
+If you need to pass additional data not tracked in the form, you'll need to manually merge it here with your form data to be submitted, as the `submitData` hook option is ignored in this case.
   - `onInvalid`: can be passed into the function to override the default behavior of the `handleSubmit` error case provided by the hook.
 - `submitConfig`: allows you to pass additional configuration to the `useSubmit` function from React Router / Remix, such as `{ replace: true }` to replace the current history entry instead of pushing a new one.
 The `submitConfig` trumps `Form` props from React Router / Remix.
 The following props will be used from `Form` if no submitConfig is provided:
   - `method`